An artist’s impression of Drumnahough Wind Farm

-The proposed Drumnahough Wind Farm is a 50/50 joint venture onshore wind project between SSE Renewables and FuturEnergy Ireland.
+The proposed Drumnahough Wind Farm in County Donegal is a 50/50 co-development onshore wind project between SSE Renewables and FuturEnergy Ireland.

-The project proposes 12 turbines capable of generating around 60MW of green energy, contributing significantly to Ireland's 2030 renewable energy targets under the Climate Action Plan of 2019.
+The project proposes 12 turbines capable of generating around 60MW of green energy, contributing significantly to Ireland's 2030 renewable energy targets.
+When complete and operational, the wind farm will be capable of generating enough green energy to power around 40,000^ homes and offset almost 40 million kilograms^ of carbon emissions annually.

 Interested members of the public can also find out more online by visiting a dedicated project website, www.Drumnahough.com.